deeja/Pigeon/Notes.md

 ###Send files
 Add file to mail
 Send to email
+in: log stats (DONE)
+in: attachment name (DONE)
-- in: zip file
+in: zip file (DONE)
-- in: email address
+in: email address (DONE)
-- in: zip file contents
-- out: email message with attached file, list of log files and sizes
+out: email message with attached file, list of log files -and sizes- (DONE)